darklang/docs/docs/slack-apps/tutorials/channel-check.md

 ---
 id: channel-check
-title: Check for New Channels
+title: Check for New Slack Channels
-sidebar_label: Check for New Channels
+sidebar_label: Check for New Slack Channels
 ---

 It can be hard to keep up with all of the changes in your Slack workspace!
 This